echeran/smile-of-murugan/webbook/chapter10.md

 kind of metre which is eminently suitable to gnomic poetry.
 The *veṇpā* is the most difficult, and the most highly esteemed of stanzaic structures of classical Tamil literature.
 There are five different kinds of this stanza.
-The *Tirukkuṛaļ* uses just one of them, the *kuraļveṇpā.* Here are its structural properties:
+The *Tirukkuṟaļ* uses just one of them, the *kuraļveṇpā.* Here are its structural properties:

 a) Only feet of three or two metrical units may be employed.